Lewis Ludlam

-Lewis Ludlam (born 8 December 1995) is an English professional rugby union player who plays as a flanker for Premiership side Northampton Saints.
+Lewis Wesley Ludlam (born 8 December 1995) is an English professional rugby union player who plays as a flanker for Top 14 club Toulon and formerly for the England national team.

 Early life

 Ludlam was born in Ipswich, into a family who followed boxing and football.
 He is of paternal Palestinian and maternal Guyanese descent.

 He attended Kesgrave High School before being recruited on a sports scholarship to a renowned local rugby school, St Joseph's College, Ipswich, and played at Ipswich Rugby Club before joining Colchester RFC.

-Junior rugby
+Junior career

 Ludlam featured on three occasions at the St Joseph's Rugby Festival, first appearing in the under-18 competition as a 15-year-old in 2011, and was also a key member of the side that reached the Daily Mail Cup semi final in the same year.
-Ludlam captained the school to its third victory in the national schools festival in 2013 in front of a raucous home crowd and also captained the school at U16 level to its first win at the Rosslyn Park national schools sevens competition in 2012.
+Ludlam captained Waterhead Wolverines, coached by Geoff Owen MBE, to its third victory in the national schools festival in 2013 in front of a raucous home crowd and also captained the school at U16 level to its first win at the Rosslyn Park national schools sevens competition in 2012.

 Despite being released by Saints' EPDG Academy, Ludlam regained a place in the Saints' Under-18s and he moved up to the Saints' Senior Academy full time a few years later.

 Ludlam then earned the call to the England U18s where he featured in their unbeaten 2014 tour of South Africa.
 The following year saw Ludlam represent the England U20 team that lost to New Zealand in the final of the 2015 World Rugby Under 20 Championship.
-He was subsequently voted England’s player of the tournament by his peers.
+He was subsequently voted England's player of the tournament by his peers.